17 Signs of a Toxic Relationship—Are You the Cause?

 If you neglect to nip problems in the bud, they’re just going to fester and blow up in your face down the road, which can cause your partner to resent you.
 Something in our brain called the negativity bias may be to blame for this resentment because our brains are more likely to remember the negative aspect of things, according to Dr. Tatkin.
 In fact, research has shown that adults tend to use negative stimuli more than positive information to help them learn, form first impressions of others, and make sense of their experiences.
 This may be because the amygdala, the emotional processing center of your brain, tends to be slightly more attuned to negative emotions because they’re often a bit more intense than positive ones.
 “If you never apologize or admit that you’re wrong and make things right, your partner will accrue a host of negative memories related to being unfairness and injustice,” says Dr. Tatkin.
 “That will break the relationship.”
 Avoid these mistakes after fighting with your significant other.

 You’re addicted to social media

-iStock/BraunSWe’re constantly on Facebook and Instagram snapping selfies and posting statuses without a single thought about the consequences.
-But studies show that engaging in social media can create ambiguity in the relationship, which can cause jealousy.
+We’re constantly on Facebook and Instagram snapping selfies and posting statuses without a single thought about the consequences.
+But studies show that engaging in social media can create ambiguity in the relationship, which can cause jealousy and spiral into signs of a toxic relationship.
 That may be because you’re posting scandalous selfies, neglecting to post about your relationship, or flirting with exes and random strangers on the Internet.
 “Letting technology get the best of you can make you accidentally be the toxic one in your relationship,” says Dr. Leder-Elder.
 “Your desire for other people to validate you may cause unnecessary jealousy in your relationship.”
 It’s best to sit down and talk with your partner about how social media could play a role in the success of your relationship.
 It's probably best to never post these things about your relationship on social media.